 So how much fruit should you eat?
-Well that depends on your level of health and what you are trying to accomplish.
+Well, that depends on your level of health and what you are trying to accomplish.
 Someone who is weight proportional and in good health may enjoy a serving of fruit with each meal and not have any consequences.
 If you’re trying to lose weight, you may need to be a little more restricted, which may vary from person to person.
-However, someone who is trying to overcome insulin resistance, sugar or carb addiction, compulsive overeating, candida overgrowth or fatigued adrenals would do better with no more than 50 or 60 grams of carbs per day.
+However, someone who is trying to overcome insulin resistance, sugar or carb addiction, compulsive overeating, candida overgrowth or fatigued adrenals would do better with no more than 50 grams of carbs per day.

 Additionally, other factors may come into play as well.
 For example, a young woman may be able to eat fruit more freely than a woman who is post-menopausal, as management of insulin appears to be affected by changes in estrogen levels.
 On the other hand, an athlete may eat more fruit than the average folk, because they are burning off the excess sugar more quickly.
 Citrus fruits and melons can be problematic for people with candida, more so than other folks.

 However, regardless of any of those factors, the best fruit to eat for all of us is the fruit that is lowest in sugar.
 We want to stick with low sugar fruit the majority of the time, the medium sugar fruit more moderately, and the high sugar fruit should be reserved for special occasions and occasional treats.
 However, it’s also important to choose fruits that provide you with the richest nutritional value.
 For example, all berries provide exceptional antioxidant levels.
 Cherries, prunes, apples, plums, peaches, pears, figs and dates are also good sources of antioxidants.
 So you want to take into account both the sugar/carb content and the level of nutrients it provides.